jbikker/tinybvh/README.md

 * ````APPLE````: This platform benefits from ARM NEON support, dedicated paths in GPU example code and specialized support in TinyBVH itself.

 # TinyBVH in the Wild
-A list of projects using tinybvh:
+A list of projects using TinyBVH:
-* [unity-tinybvh](https://github.com/andr3wmac/unity-tinybvh): An example implementation for tinybvh in Unity and a foundation for building compute based raytracing solutions, by Andrew MacIntyre.
+* [unity-tinybvh](https://github.com/andr3wmac/unity-tinybvh): An example implementation for TinyBVH in Unity and a foundation for building compute based raytracing solutions, by Andrew MacIntyre.
 * [TrenchBroomBFG](https://github.com/RobertBeckebans/TrenchBroomBFG), by Robert Beckebans.
 "TinyBVH allows to load bigger glTF 2 maps almost instantly instead of minutes".

 # TinyBVH Rust bindings
-The tinybvh library can now also be used from Rust, with the [Rust bindings](https://docs.rs/tinybvh-rs/latest/tinybvh_rs) provided by David Peicho.
+The TinyBVH library can now also be used from Rust, with the [Rust bindings](https://docs.rs/tinybvh-rs/latest/tinybvh_rs) provided by David Peicho.

 Created or know about other projects?
 [Let me know](mailto:bikker.j@protonmail.com)!